amenasse/xarrgs/README.md

 ## Lessons Learnt

-1. Everything in Golang is passed by value.
+1. A slice references an underlying array.

-    A slice references an underlying array.
-So when passing a slice to a function or channel the same underlying array is still referenced by the receiver.
+    when passing a slice to a function or channel the same underlying array is still referenced by the receiver.

     From https://blog.golang.org/go-slices-usage-and-internals: